CivicSpleen/ambry/doc/source/tutorial/install.rst

 Windows
 *************

-For Windows, use the Vagrant installation method.
+For Windows, you can probably use the "Easy Way" installation: install Anaconda first, then Ambry.
+If that doesn't work, try Vagrant.

 *************
 Post Install
 *************

 The install scripts will also clone example source bundles and insall a basic configuration file.
 You can verify that the install succeeded with:

 .. code-block:: bash